aws-samples/amazon-eks-custom-amis/README.md

 |:---|:---:|:---:|:---:|
 | Amazon Linux | 2 | `build-al2-<eks major version>` | `hardening_flag=cis` |

 The Amazon Linux 2 EKS Optmized AMI is used as the base for this image.
 This image extends the EKS Optimized AMI to apply the Amazon Linux 2 CIS Benchmark, Docker CIS Benchmark, and Amazon EKS CIS Benchmark.
 These benchmarks are typically used to meet NIST 800-53 controls.
-Hardening is provided as a "best effort" and does not gaurentee compliance with the above frameworks.
+Hardening is provided as a "best effort" and does not guarantee compliance with the above frameworks.

 ```bash
 # build amazon linux 2 for amazon eks 1.15